New User Training

 Fax (207) 624-5768

 Prerequisite Note: A completed New User Agreement must be received prior start of class for attendance to be counted for granting new HMIS user access to ServicePoint.
 This class may also be taken by existing user as a refresher course.

 Transitional and Permanent Supportive Housing New User Training: Click Here to register for training on how to enter data for transitional housing and permanent supportive housing.

 Emergency Shelter and Housing Assistance Program New User Training: Click Here to register for training on how to enter data for the ESHAP program.

-PATH/Outreach New User Training: Click Here to register for training on how to enter data for PATH/Outreach programs.
+PATH/Outreach New User Training: to register Click Here for our March 8, 2017 9:00-11:00 Training on how to enter data for PATH/Outreach programs.

 The classes will cover: